riyarens/Thinkathon-Trail-Mix/README.md

 ---

-## 🤖 AI Tools Used (Optional)
+## 🤖 AI Tools Used
 - **Lovable AI** – Used for rapid prototyping, rule-based intelligent workflows, and UI generation
-- **AI Content Generation** – Used to generate explanations, feedback, and practice questions dynamically
+- **Chatgpt,Gemini** – Used to generate explanations, feedback, and practice questions dynamically

 ---